PrefectHQ/prefect/docs/cloud/agent/overview.md

 Flow runs can be created either through the [GraphQL API](../concepts/graphql.html), [CLI](../concepts/cli.html), [programatically](../concepts/flow_runs.html#creating-a-flow-run), or [UI](../concepts/ui.html).
 The agent scoped to the tenant to which this flow run belongs will then see that there is work which needs to be done.
 Metadata surrounding the flow run will be retrieved and used to create a unit of execution on the agent's platform.
 Examples of this could include a Docker container in the case of a Docker Agent or a job in the case of a Kubernetes Agent.

 Once the agent submits the flow run for execution, the agent returns to waiting for more flow runs to execute.
 That flow run that was submitted for execution is now set to a `Submitted` state.
+The `Submitted` state will contain information regarding identification of the deployment.

+If for any reason the Agent encounters an issue deploying the flow run for execution then it will mark that flow run as `Failed` with the message set to the error it encountered.

 ### Installation